The Library Switcher lets you switch the storage platform of your AODocs libraries from Google Drive to Google Cloud Storage or Azure Blob storage.

 5. Configure the attachment search engine

-The attachment search engine is switched from Google Drive to Google Cloud Storage.
+The attachment search engine is switched from Google Drive to Google Cloud Storage or Microsoft Azure Blob storage.

 Important: Don't use your library's search feature during the switch process, as it's not reliable while your documents are being converted.
-When the library switch is complete, the search feature will be up and running with your new Google Cloud Storage attachments.
+When the library switch is complete, the search feature will be up and running with the attachments from your new storage platform.

 6. Patch documents

-All the Google Drive attachments contained in the library (all document classes, templates, versions) are replaced with the corresponding Google Cloud Storage attachments.
+All the Google Drive attachments contained in the library (all document classes, templates, versions) are replaced with the corresponding attachments from your new storage platform.

 7. Configure the library

-The library is configured so it supports only Google Cloud Storage attachments.
-At the end of this step, the storage platform of your library is Google Cloud Storage.
+The library is configured so it supports only attachments from the new storage platform.
+At the end of this step, the storage platform of your library is Google Cloud Storage or Microsoft Azure Blob storage.

 8. Unlock the library